mantasbu/InsiteTeamTask/README.md

 should be selected using dropdowns.
 The product must be selected using a dropdown as well.

 ## Submission
-Branch off the master branch, and when you are done, create a pull request to submit your exercise.
+Create a fork of this repository.
+Branch off the master branch, and when you are done, create a pull request to merge the new branch in your fork into the master branch to submit your exercise.
 The branch should be named after your name.